m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 Save and close the file.

-Its now time to edit the `Dovecot 10-master.conf` file: `sudo vi /etc/dovecot/conf.d/10-master.conf`
+It’s now time to edit the `Dovecot 10-master.conf` file: `sudo vi /etc/dovecot/conf.d/10-master.conf`

 Find and replace/comment out the `lmtp` service definition to the following: